 - McRoberts manoeuvre the mother’s legs are bent up toward her chest, this widens the pelvis and flattens the spine of the lower back.
 If the baby’s shoulder does not dislodge, the medical team should move to the next procedure.

 - Suprapubic Pressure: Pressure is put on the mother’s stomach at a forty-five degree angle to rotate and push the trapped shoulder below the mother’s pubic bone.
 The pressure should be applied to the lower abdomen only

-- Wood’s Screw Maneuver: The obstetrician puts his hand inside the birth canal, next to the baby’s shoulder and rotates the baby to dislodge the shoulder
+- Wood’s Screw manoeuvre: The obstetrician puts his hand inside the birth canal, next to the baby’s shoulder and rotates the baby to dislodge the shoulder

 - Episiotomy: An episiotomy is a surgical cut to the area between the vagina and the anus.
 The theory is that it gives the baby more room for delivery

-- Zavenelli Maneuver: This is rarely used, and requires the obstetrician to push the baby back into the vagina, and deliver the baby by emergency cesarean section
+- Zavenelli manoeuvre: This is rarely used, and requires the obstetrician to push the baby back into the vagina, and deliver the baby by emergency cesarean section

 - Symphsectomy: Also rarely used, the symphsectomy surgically cuts the mother’s pubic bone to allow room for the baby’s shoulder to come through